 Choosing the right paint finish for kitchen cabinets is important since it affects how durable your cabinets will be in the long run.
 Cabinet doors and drawers are subject to touching, pulling, slamming, and more, while shelves routinely have objects being slid in and out.
 These factors can make painted cabinets subject to scratching and chips, but you can lessen this by choosing the right paint finish for kitchen cabinets.

-A semi-gloss or gloss finish is the best choice when painting kitchen cabinets.
-Paint with some sheen will help reflect light and be more durable in the long run, which is important in the kitchen environment.
-Many formulas of both semi-gloss and glossy paint are described as ‘washable,’ and have increased resiliency when being washed or scrubbed clean.
-This is due to the fact that more resin and binders are used in formulating semi-gloss and glossy paint, giving the paint more durability.
+- Semi-gloss: The best choice when painting kitchen cabinets.
+Because it has some sheen, semi-gloss paint will help reflect light and be more durable in the long run, which is important in a kitchen environment.
+Semi-gloss paint is often described as washable and has an increased resiliency to being scrubbed clean.

-Avoid painting kitchen cabinets with eggshell or flat finish paint.
-These paints aren’t as washable as semi-gloss or gloss finishes, and you run the risk of rubbing through your paint job the next time you need to scrub your cabinet doors.
+- Eggshell or flat finish paint: Avoid using either of these finishes when painting kitchen cabinets.
+Eggshell and flat paints aren’t as washable as semi-gloss or gloss finishes, and you run the risk of rubbing through your paint job the next time you need to scrub your cabinet doors clean.